 accept a range of bulky items, including furniture in a re-useable

-condition, soft furnishings, such as sofas, mattresses and
+condition, soft furnishings such as sofas, mattresses and armchairs

-armchairs that have fire regulation labels attached and electrical
+that have fire regulation labels attached and electrical items such

 order.
 Many other household items can also be re-used.